 2) Running costs

-Because you’re not paying for petrol or diesel to keep your car running, you can save a lot of money on fuel.
-At the time of writing, it costs around £63.80 to fill the average unleaded petrol tank for drivers of medium-sized cars in the UK.
-By comparison, depending upon the electric vehicle you own and the tariff you are on, a full charge of your electric vehicle could cost as little as 96p.
-With Good Energy’s Electric Vehicle Tariff, you could even save £60 a year versus the Big Six’s Standard Variable Tariffs, with the additional bonus of the electricity going into your EV being 100% renewable.
+Another good thing about electric cars is that you can save a lot of money on fuel, as you’re not paying for petrol or diesel to keep your car running.
+At the time of writing, it can cost over £100 to fill the average unleaded petrol tank for drivers of medium-sized cars in the UK.
+By comparison, depending upon the electric vehicle you own and the tariff you are on, fully charging your electric vehicle at home could cost around £15.10.

 3) Low maintenance